-- Limited civil.
+- O Unlimited civil.
+The goals for unlimited civil cases are 100 percent of cases disposed of within 24 months, 85 percent disposed of within 18 months, and 75 percent disposed of within 12 months.
+The percentage of unlimited civil cases disposed of within 24 months increased 5 percent from 85 to 90 percent; the percentage of cases disposed of within 18 months increased from 77 to 83 percent; and the percentage of cases disposed of within 12 months increased 5 percent from 64 to 69 percent. - Limited civil.
 The goals for limited civil cases are 100 percent of cases disposed of within 24 months, 98 percent of cases disposed of within 18 months, and 90 percent of cases disposed of within 12 months.
-In 2017-18, the percentage of limited civil cases disposed of within 24 months increased by 3 percentage points to 96 percent; the percentage of cases disposed of within 18 months increased 3 percent from 91 to 94 percent; and the percentage of cases disposed of within 12 months also increased, by 2 percentage points, to 85 percent. - Unlawful detainer.
+The percentage of limited civil cases disposed of within 24 months increased 1 percent in 2018-19 to 97 percent; the percentage of cases disposed of within 18 months remained stable at 94 percent; and the percentage of cases disposed of within 12 months decreased, by 2 percentage points, to 83 percent. - Ounlawful detainer.
 The goals for unlawful detainer cases are 100 percent of cases to be disposed of within 45 days after filing and 90 percent of cases to be disposed of within 30 days after filing.
-In 2017-18, the percentage of cases disposed of within 45 days increased 4 percentage points to 77 percent; the percentage of cases disposed of within 30 days increased by 6 percentage points to 62 percent. - Small claims.
-The goals for small claims cases are 90 percent of cases disposed of within 75 days of filing and 100 percent of cases disposed of within 95 days of filing.8 In 2017-18, the percentage of cases disposed of within 70 days decreased 1 percentage point to 58 percent; the percentage of cases disposed of in less than 90 days decreased 2 percentage points to 68 percent. - Criminal.
-In 2017-18, the percentage of criminal cases disposed of within the recommended time standards all declined from the previous year (see Appendix C). - Felony.
+The percentage of cases disposed of within 45 days decreased 10 percentage points to 67 percent; the percentage of cases disposed of within 30 days decreased by 15 percentage points to 47 percent. - O Small claims.
+The goals for small claims cases are 90 percent of cases disposed of within 75 days of filing and 100 percent of cases disposed of within 95 days of filing.
+For 2018-19, the percentage of cases disposed of within 90 days remained at 58 percent; the percentage of cases disposed of in less than 70 days also continued to be stable at 68 percent. - Criminal.
+The percentage of criminal cases disposed of within the recommended time standards all declined from the previous year (see Appendix C). - o Felony.
 The goals for felony cases are as follows: All cases (except for capital cases) are to be disposed of within 12 months (from the defendant's first arraignment).
 Regarding cases resulting in bindover or certified pleas, 90 percent are to be disposed of within 30 days, 98 percent within 45 days, and 100 percent within 90 days.
-In 2017-18, the percentage of felonies disposed of in less than 12 months decreased from 87 to 79 percent.
-The percentage of felony cases resulting in bindovers or certified pleas disposed of within 30 days declined 3 percentage points to 39 percent; the percentage of such cases disposed of within 45 days also declined 3 percentage points to 49 percent; and the percentage of cases disposed of within 90 days declined 2 percentage points to 66 percent of cases. - Misdemeanor.
-The goals for misdemeanors are 90 percent of cases disposed of within 30 days, 98 percent of cases disposed of within 90 days, and 100 percent of cases disposed of within 120 days.
-In 2017-18, the percentage of cases disposed of within 30 days
+In 2018-19, the percentage of felonies disposed of in less than 12 months decreased from 79 to 72 percent.
+The percentage of felony cases resulting in bindovers or certified pleas disposed of within 30 days declined 11 percentage points to 28 percent; the percentage of such cases disposed of within 45 days declined

-8 There is a discrepancy between the small claims goals listed in the Standards of Judicial Administration-which ask for the percentage of cases disposed of within 75 and 95 days of filing-and the small claims goals as reported in the 2019 Court Statistics Report-which report the percentage of cases disposed of within 70 and 90 days of filing.
-This issue will be addressed by the Judicial Branch Statistical Information System (JBSIS) subcommittee of the Court Executives Advisory Committee during upcoming reviews of disposition data standards.
+9 There is a discrepancy between the small claims goals listed in standard 2.2 of the Standards of Judicial Administration, which asks for the percentage of cases disposed of within 75 and 95 days of filing, and the small claims goals as reported in the 2020 Court Statistics Report, which reports the percentage of cases disposed of within 70 and 90 days of filing.
+This issue will be addressed by the JBSIS subcommittee of the Court Executives Advisory Committee during upcoming reviews of disposition data standards.